 In James 1:22 it says, “But don’t just listen to God’s word.
 You must do what it says.
 Otherwise, you are only fooling yourselves.”
 It is not enough for us to simply talk about God’s word, we must put it into action.
 These weekly conversations allow the group to put into practice what they have been learning.
 Dinner group members might not be all at the same point spiritually, but we all have room to grow, and we can encourage each other by taking steps together in the same direction.

 At Hoboken Grace, we exist to help people find their way back to God.
-In groups, we work to accurately and passionately reflect Jesus Christ to our friends, family, neighbors and co-workers.
+In groups, we work to accurately and passionately reflect Jesus Christ to our friends, family, neighbors, and co-workers.
 Dinner groups are not an elite club only a few can join.
-Group members are encouraged to always invite and include others.
+We encourage group members to invite and include others.
 They are open to all who are interested in discovering more about what it means to know and follow God, no matter who you are, where you have been or what you have done.

 Don’t miss out.
 We saved you a seat.
 Will you join us?

-Dinner groups will open for enrollment on January 6th.
+Dinner groups will open for enrollment at the end of August.
 To sign up to be notified go here.